aws-samples/amazon-ecs-fargate-consul-connect-example/cdk/README.md

 ## Step 4: Prepare the Environment for Consul Client

 ### Setup Consul Client Security Group
-Update `lib/shared-props.ts` in EnvironmentProps to also add:
+Update `lib/shared-props.ts` in EnvironmentOutputProps to also add:
 ```ts
   clientSecurityGroup: ec2.SecurityGroup;
 ```